 As we mentioned above, Nashville is big on beer and whiskey.
 So why not take a fun brewery and distillery tour on a golf cart?!

 Your local guide will take you to some of the best places in Nashville to check out the beer and spirit scene.
-Along the way, you will get to see murals of the city and, of course, sample the goods!
+Along the way, you will see city murals and, of course, sample the goods!

 Like This Post?
 Please Pin It!